momarci13/rag-agent-mvp/README.md

 - **Plan → Execute → Critique** pipeline driven by a small typed state machine (no LangGraph dependency).
-- **Three executor roles** sharing one warm model via system-prompt
+- **Multi-turn conversations** per task: follow-up messages refine or extend the previous artifact; each task is its own chatblock.
+Tasks can be branched from any prior iteration.
-  switching:
+- **Eight roles** sharing one warm model via system-prompt switching:
   - *Data Science* — pandas/statsmodels code generation, sandboxed
     execution, structured output.
 Supports Python and R code generation.
   - *Trading Research* — produces typed `StrategySpec` JSON, runs an